In the world of all things Brexit, ‘Surrender Act’ was just another catchphrase.

-Even in April 2016, when the referendum had already been announced, ‘Pat’ was still tweeting happily about normal things: celebrities, photography and TV shows.
+In April 2016, when the referendum had been announced, ‘Pat’ was tweeting happily about normal things: celebrities, photography and TV shows.

-By May, as Britain inched ever closer to that fateful date of June 23, 2016, the political side of ‘Pat’ suddenly became apparent.
+But come May, as Britain inched closer to the date of the referendum, Pat’s political side suddenly became apparent.
 Out came the pro-Brexit tweets.

 Despite this, the account is still within the realms of being normal.
 An activity rate of 33 tweets per day is nowhere near ‘botness’.
 What’s more, the 82% of replies shows that this account engages a lot with other users, rather than simply retweeting things blindly.
 This is not typical ‘bot’ behaviour.

-It’s likely to be a typical older Brexit voter who has become somewhat radicalised by the tribal nature of this whole debate (it’s not just Brexit voters; but happens to both sides).
+It’s likely to be a typical older Brexit voter who has become somewhat radicalised by the debate’s tribal nature (it’s not just Brexit voters; but happens to both sides).

-These are just a tiny sample of the millions of accounts out there engaging with political content.
+These accounts form just a tiny sample of the millions of accounts out there engaging with political content.